act65/masters-thesis/abstraction/notes.md

 ***

 So if two objects have the same value in a dimension of a disentangled space, we could use that to generalise?
 They are similar in this restricted / abstract way.
-Therefore ...
+Therefore ... ???

+***

+- Abstraction for evluation versus (greedy) improvement?
+- Relationship between tree search and HRL? (divide and conquer for MPC) Recursive subgoal decomposition.  https://arxiv.org/pdf/1706.05825.pdf
+- Absolute versus relative perspectives (relationship to subgoals and options)